r-lyeh-archived/sole/README.md

 - Sole rebuilds UUIDs from hexadecimal and base62 cooked strings as well.
 - Sole is cross-platform.
 Compiles under MSVC/GCC/Clang.
 Works on Windows/Linux/OSX.
 - Sole is tiny.
 One header and one source file.
-- Sole is MIT licensed.
+- Sole is BOOST licensed.

 ### some theory
 - UUID version 1 (48-bit MAC address + 60-bit clock with a resolution of 100 ns)